lammps/lammps/doc/src/thermo_modify.rst

    When specifying the *format int* option you can use a "%d"-style format identifier in the format string and LAMMPS will convert this to the corresponding 8-byte form when it is applied to those keywords.
-However, when specifying the *line* option or *format M string* option for *step* and *natoms*, you should specify a format string appropriate for an 8-byte signed integer, e.g. one with "%ld".
+However, when specifying the *line* option or *format ID string* option for *step* and *natoms*, you should specify a format string appropriate for an 8-byte signed integer, e.g. one with "%ld" or "%lld" depending on the platform.

 The *temp* keyword is used to determine how thermodynamic temperature is calculated, which is used by all thermo quantities that require a